AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 But there's a problem: inside the procedure we want to overlay our record object onto the address of one of the bytes in the buffer.
-But we didn't declare the Buffer ourselves, at a known location.
+But we didn't declare the :ada:`Buffer` ourselves, at a known location.
 It is passed to the procedure as an argument.
 Therefore, when writing the procedure we don't already know the address of the buffer, nor the addresses of the bytes within.
 As a result, we don't know the address to use in our